Pass the CCNA by building real networks

 Real captures, not fabricated

-Every show command output you read in a PingLabz lab was captured from a working lab running in Cisco Modeling Labs - usually an IOL-XE 17.16 router or an iosvl2 switch.
-Where output is intentionally illustrative rather than captured from this lab (for example, the PPP/CHAP debug snippets), it is clearly labeled.
+Every show command output you read in a PingLabz lab was captured from a working lab running in Cisco Modeling Labs.
+Where output is intentionally illustrative rather than captured (for example, the PPP/CHAP debug snippets), it is clearly labeled.
 No fabricated CLI dressed up as evidence.

 Downloadable CML topologies

 Every lab ships with a downloadable Cisco Modeling Labs topology .yaml.
-Import the .yaml into your own CML Free instance, hit start, and you are running the same lab the captures came from.
-No spinning up topology from scratch.
-No "set up these 12 interfaces" busy work.
-You import, you start, you type along.
+Import it into your own CML Free instance, hit start, and you are running the same lab the captures came from.
+Three reusable base topologies cover the entire build series, the troubleshooting labs boot straight into their broken state, and the Mega Lab ships its full ten-node campus.
+No "set up these 12 interfaces" busy work; you import, you start, you type along.

 Modern Cisco IOS XE 17.x syntax

-A lot of CCNA content on the internet is from 2010-2018 and uses IOS 12.x or 15.x syntax.
-PingLabz uses current Cisco IOS XE 17.16 throughout, and notes legacy alternatives where they differ.
-Examples:
+A lot of CCNA content on the internet uses IOS 12.x or 15.x syntax from 2010-2018.
+PingLabz uses current Cisco IOS XE 17.x throughout: scrypt-hashed enable secrets, SSH version 2 with modern ciphers, EIGRP named-mode, and SNMPv3 with SHA + AES as the canonical config.
+Legacy alternatives are noted where they differ.

 One standardized IP scheme across the library

-The addressing in the OSPF lab is the same addressing in the NAT lab.
+All three series use the same PingLabz lab IP scheme, so the addressing in the OSPF lab is the same addressing in the NAT lab, the troubleshooting tickets, and the Mega Lab.
 Concepts compound across the library instead of resetting every time you start a new topic.

 What is included with PingLabz Pro